niksilver/burnup/README.md

 Here are some other details that might be of interest...

-- The more data you have the slower the `sumValid` function gets.
+- The more data we have the slower the `sumValid` function gets.
   But for a project lasting a few weeks it should be fine.
-- If `sumValid` gives you an error then read the error message carefully---it should give you a bit of help.
+- If `sumValid` gives us an error then read the error message carefully---it should give us a bit of help.
 Things which cause errors include:
-  - Referencing a column in the historical data which doesn’t exist (e.g. you say “ID” but the header says “Story ID”);
+  - Referencing a column in the historical data which doesn’t exist (e.g. we say “ID” but the header says “Story ID”);
   - a line in the historical data has missing ID or a missing “valid from” date.
-- As your project develops your historical data will grow.
+- As our project develops our historical data will grow.
   So make sure the `sumValid` formulas encompass the latest historical data.

 # Further functions

-As well as `sumValid` there are some functions intended to help you get a better view of the work in progress at any moment in time.
+As well as `sumValid` there are some functions intended to help us get a better view of the work in progress at any moment in time.

 ## `getValid`: Get data for a given date